Can intelligence help predict how long a marriage will last?

-A man’s verbal intelligence helps to predict a longer marriage, new research finds.
+A man’s verbal intelligence helps to predict a longer marriage, suggesting it is also happier, research finds.

 Higher verbal IQ also predicts getting married earlier in the relationship.